mosaic-design-system/docs/src/components/nav.md

       ## Using a Nav

+      ### Responsive but simple

-      There are no styling options associated with the Nav component, but the main benefit of implementing it is that it automatically groups links on to a single line or column.
-It is an alternate and easier method than creating multiple links and manually positioning them next to each other.
+      There are no styling options that can be used with the **Nav** component, but the main benefit of implementing it is that it automatically groups links on to a single line or column.
+It is an alternate and easier method to creating multiple links and manually positioning them next to each other.
+It makes your coding quicker and more maintainable - if something changes on the page, you don't need to worry about reformatting the content in the **Nav** component.

+      ### Link text

       Always remember to keep link text short and concise.
 Ideally no more than 1 or 2 words.
 Users should be able to scan links and learn something about their destination without much reference to the surrounding content.
+They should never be an instruction, either: "click HERE to learn more about Mosaic" should instead read "Learn more about Mosaic".
     icon: file_invoice
   - title: Code
     hook: code